The Aftermath (2018)

 romance with her husband, but his detachment while he

-also grapples with their son’s death leaves a gap
+grapples with their son’s death leaves a gap between

-between them.
-A space in her heart and body that, if
+them.
+A space in her heart and body that, if she’s not

-parentless.
-It shows us a country of starving, desperate
+and children parentless.
+It shows us a country of

-through rubble, and finds bodies entwined beneath broken
+The camera peers through rubble and finds bodies

-to stop a loss after it happens.
-And now these
+of those unable to stop a loss after it happens.
+And how

-another’s arms, to experience a “need” both of them need
+into one another’s arms, to experience a “need” both of

-filled.
+them share.
 It’s lust.
-And to explain it any other way makes
+To explain it any other way makes

 no sense.
 The lust of a lonely, desperate woman whose

-husband seems out of reach, and a man who has lost
+husband seems out of reach, and a man who lost

 everything from his wife, to his relationship with his